-The 50th annual International Collegiate Business Strategy Competition will be held from February 7 to April 26, 2014.
-The competition is again being hosted by CSU Long Beach.
+The 51st annual International Collegiate Business Strategy Competition will be held between February 2nd to April 26, 2014.
+The competition is hosted by CSU Long Beach.

-The College is currently soliciting teams from the Lucas Graduate School of Business and the Sbona Honors program.
-We are holding a number of "open-houses" where we will provide an overview of the competition and where you can meet past competition winners who will share thier experiences.
+The College is currently looking for teams from the Lucas Graduate School of Business and the Sbona Honors program.
+We are holding a number of "open-houses" where we will provide an overview of the competition and where you can meet past competition winners who will share their experiences.

 Since 1982, students from the College of Business at San José State University have competed in the annual International Collegiate Business Strategy Competition, an intercollegiate business simulation contest between schools from around the country and abroad.